 Comprehensive assessment, as required under RFP 320-18-01, and described in greater detail in the AEL Guide, helps providers accurately capture the assets that customers bring with them when they return to education while also capturing the information required for program reporting and eligibility.

 The terms test and testing are often used interchangeably with the words assessment and assessing.
-While standardized tests like the TABE are typically composed of questions or tasks designed to measure specific academic achievement, they are weak in or incapable of capturing the full range of knowledge, skills, and abilities adults bring when they return to education; thus, standardized testing is only one element of a quality comprehensive assessment model that supports participant success.
+While standardized tests like the TABE® are typically composed of questions or tasks designed to measure specific academic achievement, they are weak in or incapable of capturing the full range of knowledge, skills, and abilities adults bring when they return to education; thus, standardized testing is only one element of a quality comprehensive assessment model that supports participant success.

 Testing and comprehensive assessment information should inform and direct a variety of service delivery and program improvement strategies, including the following.